Travel & Stay

 Neighbourhood guide to Al Balad in Jeddah

-The Historic District in Jeddah has millennia of culture and heritage packed in its winding streets.
-Learn more in our ultimate guide to Al Balad
+The Historic District has millennia of culture and heritage packed in its winding streets, and is a wonderful place to visit.

 BY /